ROBOTIS-GIT/emanual/_includes/dxl/control_table_protocol1.md

 The Control Table is divided into 2 Areas.
 Data in the RAM Area is reset to initial values when the DYNAMIXEL is turned on (Volatile).
 On the other hand, modified data in the EEPROM Area keeps their values even when the DYNAMIXEL is turned off (Non-Volatile).
 Data in the EEPROM Area can only be changed when the value of Torque Enable(64) is cleared to ‘0’.

 ### [Size](#size)
 The Size of data varies from 1 to 4 bytes depend on their usage.
 Please check the size of data when updating the data with an Instruction Packet.
+For data larger than 2 bytes will be saved according to [Little Endian].

 ### [Access](#access)
 The Control Table has two different access properties.
 ‘RW’ property stands for read and write access permission while ‘R’ stands for read only access permission.
 Data with the read only property cannot be changed by the WRITE Instruction.
 Read only property(‘R’) is generally used for measuring and monitoring purpose, and read write property(‘RW’) is used for controlling DYNAMIXEL.

 ### [Initial Value](#initial-value)
 Each data in the Control Table is restored to initial values when the DYNAMIXEL is turned on.
 Default values in the EEPROM area are initial values of the DYNAMIXEL (factory default settings).
 If any values in the EEPROM area are modified by a user, modified values will be restored as initial values when the DYNAMIXEL is turned on.
 Initial Values in the RAM area are restored when the DYNAMIXEL is turned on.

+[Protocol]: ???
+[Two's complement]: ???
+[Little Endian]: ???